day8/re-frame/README.md

 re-frame is a **functional framework**."

 Being a functional framework, it is about data, and the functions which transform that data.
-And because it is a reactive framework, we will see that is about ["data coordinating code"](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+Further, because it is a reactive framework, it is about ["data coordinating code"](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).

 ## Why Should You Care?